How Many Points Is A Touchdown Worth In Football?

 These kicks are often harder to make because they’re farther away from the field goal post and can often be from the left or right angle.
 Teams will often decide to go for it on fourth down rather than kick it, as it may not be a sure thing.

 Scoring a field goal is good, but the ultimate goal is to score a touchdown and double the points, scoring 6 points.
-Teams who often kick just field goals and not score touchdowns can find themselves behind the scoreboard if the other team consistently scores touchdowns.
+Teams who often kick just field goals and do not score touchdowns can find themselves behind the scoreboard if the other team consistently scores touchdowns.

 Scoring A Safety

 A safety in football is when the defense tackles an offensive player in their end zone.
-This is one of the few ways that defensive players can score points.
+This is one of the few ways that defensive players can score two points.

 Learn more about football rules in the articles below.